A collaboration between UNamur - Hénallux - IFEC

 Terms and conditions

-7 meetings over the year at the Salle des Pros (Rue Godefroid, 7 - in the center of Namur)
+7 meetings over the course of the year at the Salle des Pros (Rue Godefroid, 7 - in the center of Namur)

 Why participate?

-• To enrich research by taking field practices as a starting point.
+• To enrich research by drawing on practices in the field.

-• To nurture your practices thanks to the support of researcher-trainers.
+• To enrich your practices thanks to the support of the researcher-trainers.

 • To meet other teachers who share your concerns.